notbricey/brisee.github.io/_posts/2025-04-07-xintra-apt-emulation-lab-husky-corp.md

 <div style="text-align: center; display: flex; justify-content: center; align-items: center;">
   <img src="{{ site.github.url }}/images/blue-team/xintra-apt-lab-team/husky-corp/Pasted image 20250124131600.png" />
 </div>
-# Key Log Sources in Azure
-**Sign-In Logs**
-	- **Interactive Sign-ins**: Logs direct user login events.
-	- **Non-Interactive Sign-ins**: Tracks background authentication events (e.g., token refreshes).
-	- **Service Principal Sign-ins**: Captures sign-ins performed by applications or service principals.
-	- **Managed Identity Sign-ins**: Logs authentication activity for managed identities.
-**When to use in IR**
-	- Investigating brute force attacks or anomalous login attemptss
-	- Identifying compromised accounts through unusual sign-in patterns (e.g., sign-ins from unfamiliar IPs or locations).
-	- Validating Conditional Access policies and MFA enforcement.
-**Audit Logs**
-	- Changes to users, groups, roles, policies, and applications.
-	- Administrative actions like adding/removing federated domains or modifying permissions.
-	- Resource-level changes such as creating or deleting subscriptions.
-**When to use in IR**
-	- Tracking administrative actions during privilege escalation attacks (e.g., adding malicious federated domains).
-	- Monitoring changes to sensitive configurations (e.g., disabling MFA or modifying RBAC roles).
-	- Investigating unauthorized modifications to tenant settings.
- **Resource Logs**
-	- Data plane events related to resource usage, such as:
-		- Blob access (`GetBlob`) in storage accounts.
-	    - Key retrieval from Azure Key Vaults.
-**When to Use in IR**
-	- Detecting data exfiltration attempts (e.g., downloading sensitive files from storage accounts).
-	- Monitoring access to Azure Key Vault secrets and identifying unauthorized retrievals.
-	- Investigating anomalous network traffic patterns indicating lateral movement.
-**Activity Logs**
-	- Control-plane events on Azure Resource Manager resources:
-	    - Resource creation, deletion, or modification.
-	    - Subscription-level operations (e.g., stopping VMs or deleting resources).
-**When to Use in IR**
-	- Investigating sabotage incidents like mass resource deletions or crypto-mining VM creation.
-	- Validating policies applied at the subscription level during compliance audits.
-	- Identifying actions performed by compromised accounts within the subscription.
-**Diagnostic Logs**
-	- Diagnostic logs provide highly detailed telemetry from Azure resources.
-	- Verbose resource operations for actions like `ListKeys`, `GetBlob`, and `EnumerateContainers` for storage accounts.
-	- IP addresses, authentication methods (e.g., shared keys or SAS tokens), and timestamps.
-	- Information about accessed resources, such as file names, container names, and blob properties.
-**When to Use in IR**
-	- To investigate data exfiltration attempts (e.g., accessing sensitive blobs in storage accounts).
-	- To identify anomalous operations like listing storage account keys or downloading secrets.
-	- To correlate IP addresses with suspicious activity tied to compromised credentials.
-**Unified Audit Logs (UAL)**
-	- UAL is a centralized log source for Microsoft 365 activity (i.e. SharePoint, OneDrive, etc.)
-	- Logs when users consent to OAuth applications, including details like the `client_id`, permissions granted (`scope`), and user performing the action.
-	- eDiscovery activity searches initiated by users with administrative privileges.
-	- Etc.
-**When to Use in IR**:
-	- Investigating logs M365 related.
-	- To investigate OAuth abuse by identifying consent events for malicious applications.
-	- To analyze eDiscovery searches for sensitive data exfiltration.
-	- Etc.

 # Phase 1: MFA Enumeration and Password Spraying
 The investigation begins with analyzing potential MFA enumeration and password spraying attempts, prompted by the client’s report of "Risky User" alerts tied to sign-in activity.
 These alerts often indicate suspicious authentication behaviors, such as repeated failed logins or unusual access patterns, which align with tactics like password spraying.
 Given this context, Entra ID’s `SignInLogs` becomes a critical resource for identifying anomalous sign-in activity.
 Specifically, patterns such as a high volume of login attempts from a single user or IP address can serve as strong indicators of malicious behavior.